BittyIO/BittyRegistry/README.md

 ### Verifying at deploy time

-Adding `--verify` to the deploy command verifies both contracts as they are broadcast, which avoids step 1 entirely.
-It does **not** perform step 4:
+Adding `--verify` to the deploy command verifies the contracts as they are broadcast, which avoids step 1 entirely.
+It does **not** perform step 5:

 ```shell
 forge script script/BittyV1GuardSepolia.s.sol:Deploy --broadcast --verify -vvvv